 - Go shopping at Queen Victoria Market.
-One of the best markets in Melbourne, shop for local produce during the day but stay for the street food at night.
+One of the best markets in Melbourne, shop for local produce during the day but stay for street food at night.

 - See what’s on at the National Gallery of Victoria.
 The NGV is Melbourne’s largest art gallery and hosts some pretty interesting exhibitions, from indigenous artworks to works from internationally renowned artists.

 - Say hello to the colony of penguins in St Kilda.
-These unexpected residents have called St Kilda beach their home since the 1970s.
+These unexpected residents have called St Kilda Beach their home since the 1970s.
 You can see them returning from their daily feed around sunset each day.

 Day 1: Melbourne to Apollo Bay